-- The critical management parameters applicable to communication with shareholders, investors and proxy advisors, as well as any other Banco Sabadell stakeholder group. - The governance and organisational structure, establishing the roles and responsibilities of the governing bodies, the Board committees and internal committees, as well as the areas and Divisions involved. - The reporting, communication, contact and participation channels to safeguard the above principles.
+- The critical management parameters applicable to communication with shareholders, investors and proxy advisors, as well as any other Banco Sabadell stakeholder group. - The governance and organizational structure, establishing the roles and responsibilities of the Board of Directors, the Board committees and internal committees, as well as the areas and units involved. - The reporting, communication, contact and participation channels to safeguard the above principles.

-2.1.2 Shareholder participation in 2022
+2.1.2 Shareholder participation in 2023

-The Policy on communication and contact with shareholders, investors and proxy advisors details the following channels through which shareholders may exercise their rights to be informed and to participate in Banco Sabadell activities and events
+The Policy on communication and contact with shareholders, investors and proxy advisors details the following channels through which shareholders may exercise their rights to be informed and to participate in Banco Sabadell activities and events.

-- Corporate website
+Corporate website